-While some expertise already exists in each medium separately, there is no evidence of standardized practices in the handling of adaptive multimedia tasks.
-Once the expertise in the domain of multimedia has been developed, it is beneficial to capture this expertise and exploit it in a systematic manner.
+While some expertise already exists in each medium separately, there is no evidence of standardized practices in the creation of an adaptive multimedia presentation.
+Once the expertise in the domain of multimedia presentations has been developed, it is beneficial to capture this expertise and exploit it in a systematic manner.
 The Knowledge base would act as a permanent repository of this expertise.
 Such expertise might include for example techniques, feature relations, heuristics, ontological hierarchies of strategies, meanings, effects and rhetorical relations.

-4 AMIE
+4 Implementation

-AMIE (Adaptive Multimedia Integrated Environment) is a prototype for a hybrid multimedia retrieval and presentation environment in its early stages of development.
-It is developed using a three-tier software architecture on flash/java/ MYSQL platforms as illustrated in Figure 3.
-The model tier consists of the data and annotations, relations and retrieval patterns.
+A prototype of the proposed framework has been constructed.
+It was developed using a three-tier software architecture on flash/java/MYSQL platforms illustrated in Figure 3 The model tier consists of the data and annotations, relations and retrieval patterns.
 Business logic including operations on the database, heuristics and status information makes for the middle tier, while the presentation (view) tier has the user interface and interaction elements.
 Long-term experimental goals, the volatile nature of requirements and other practical considerations have influenced the three-layered, modularized architecture.
 Separating the presentation from the model and the business logic permits the substitution of any of these layers at minimum cost.